 Then it was over to the continental breakfast – which again included donuts, mixed fruits, danishes, and so on along with a number of hot/cold beverages.
 I’m a pretty simple guy and enjoy a good continental breakfast – and this satisfied me fully.
 They also opened Chatlos Chapel for us so we could sit down while eating (which was a step up from last year I appreciated).

-By 9 am everyone had filed into Chatlos Chapel and Benjamin Harding along with a string quartet (consisting of Cairn students) led us in musical worship.
+By 9 am everyone had filed into Chatlos Chapel and Benjamin Harding along with a string quartet1Excuse my music terminology, I’m not sure I am using the right term here. (consisting of Cairn students) led us in musical worship.
 We stood together and sang Bless the Lord (Matt Redman) followed by a hymn (the title of which I cannot recall) and then Bob Kauflin’s O Great God.

 Jonathan Master briefly introduced our speaker, Dr. J. Ligon Duncan, a well-known pastor, professor, and author.
 I wasn’t as familiar with him as last year’s speaker – R. Kent Hughes – but having been so pleased with the previous year’s conference, I decided to attend again (and am glad I did).